 As we get older, the question of where to live becomes increasingly significant.
-Maybe the kids have all moved out out or you are retiring.
+Maybe the kids have all moved out or you are retiring.
 For individuals and couples, moving in with family is a common consideration and sometimes a great option.
-However, there is a lot to consider including financial implications, family dynamics, household
+However, there is a lot to consider including financial implications, family dynamics, household responsibilities,

 As we get older, the question of where to live becomes increasingly significant.
-Maybe the kids have all moved out out or you are retiring.
+Maybe the kids have all moved out or you are retiring.
 For individuals and couples, moving in with family is a common consideration and sometimes a great option.
 However, there is a lot to consider including financial implications, family dynamics, household responsibilities, medical needs, and more.
 This blog post explores these aspects to help you make an informed choice.

 You may or may not be a “family” meeting sort of person but having a thoughtful, honest conversation before anyone packs their bags can make a big difference.